Raising the Bar at Rainbow Ranch Lodge in Big Sky, Montana

 Montana is where my heart belongs and a place I can see opening my own restaurant based on Montana’s natural, local and fresh food!

 We can’t wait to explore Chef Irwin’s new menu on our return visit!

-NOTE: My visit to Rainbow Ranch Lodge was arranged by Visit Montana Tourism.
-All opinions expressed in this article are my own and from the Interview with Chef Jake Irwin.
+NOTE: Visit Montana Tourism arranged my visit to Rainbow Ranch Lodge.
+All opinions expressed in this article are from the Interview with Chef Jake Irwin.